Undergraduate Research Awards

 Department of Accounting and Finance

-Canadian companies are taking corporate social performance seriously, with some introducing a new Chief Sustainability Officer position to their leadership teams.
-However, many firms that have invested heavily in corporate social responsibility (CSR) have also been flagged for corporate social irresponsibility (CSiR).
-For instance, BP received several honours for good CSR practices, but its Deepwater Horizon oil spill in 2010 triggered an industrial disaster that was perceived as a major CSiR incident.
+More and more companies are taking corporate social responsibility (CSR) seriously, with some introducing a new Chief Sustainability Officer position to their leadership teams.
+However, many firms that have invested heavily in CSR have also been flagged for corporate social irresponsibility (CSiR).
+For instance, BP received several honors for good CSR practices, but its Deepwater Horizon oil spill in 2010 triggered an industrial disaster that was perceived as a major CSiR incident.
 CSiR tends to invoke a strong public reaction and attract negative media attention, creating unfavourable consequences for firms.
 However, we lack a comprehensive understanding of what factors contribute to and what consequences result from CSiR, as well as the co-existence of CSR and CSiR, as in the BP example.
 The proposed project utilizes the benefits of advanced meta-analytic techniques to analyze the data from different quantitative studies that treat CSiR as a construct distinct from CSR.
 The project will also develop a teaching case to unpack the interactions of identified factors.
 This set of studies will explore the relationship between CSiR and its antecedents and outcomes, with special attention to CSR-CSiR coexistence.
 Under my guidance, the Undergraduate Research Award recipient is expected to: